What I have Learned in Navel Cupping

 It is causing deep distress to the Yang as it needs to be kept out of general circulation.

-What does this mean – and how is it showing in the otherwise PC theoretical diagnosis you have been following?
-I have included many different case histories to show the depth of application.
+I have included many different case histories to show the depth and breadth of application.

 What I have learned in Navel Cupping